s-c-soma/RL_Project_FlappyBird_D3QN/README.md

 ### Training Procedure
 1. Source and Target networks are Dueling DQN networks – 3 CONV2D networks with Relu activation​
 2. The training method is used to train our q network for q values.​
 3. Update target network every time after q network is trained for tau times.​
 4. The Q values are predicted for currents state and next states by q network and target network respectively.​
 5. From the frequency of occurance of state value, the prioritized experience replay computes the priority and stores with (s,a,r,s')​
 6. Then we sample batch of experiences.
 These sample batches are tuple array of states, actions, rewards, next states, done and priority variable.(s,a,r,s',p)​
 7. Compute Temporal Difference Error for loss computation​

-8. Then we calculate the batch index and perform the update operation.
-Note that this update uses a double DQN update i.e instead of a max of q value of next state, we put q value predicted by the target network for action that has maximum q value according to q network in the next state.​
+8. Then we calculate the batch index and perform the update operation. *Note that this update uses a double DQN update i.e instead of a max of q value of next state, we put q value predicted by the target network for action that has maximum q value according to q network in the next state.*​
 9. The update equation is multiplied by done variables because for terminal state q value is always zero.​
 10. Then we train the model, update epsilon, and increment train step.

 ## Folder Structure and Files